Evaluating Counterfactual Policies Using Instruments: Setup

-The left-hand side is the treatment effect for the \emph{policy compliers} who are induced to adopt the treatment by the counterfactual policy (i.e., the marginally-released defendants).
+The left-hand side is the treatment effect for the \emph{policy compliers} who are induced to adopt the treatment by the counterfactual policy (e.g., the marginally-released defendants).
 Thus, when the ``first stage'' impact of the counterfactual policy is identified, the average effect for policy compliers is also a simple point-identified transformation of $\theta$.
-We follow the usual convention in identification analysis of suppressing any observable covariates, so that our setup and results may be understood as being conditional on covariates.
+We follow the usual convention in identification analysis of abstracting from observable covariates; \Cref{sec:impl-deta} details how we incorporate covariates in our empirical illustrations.

-To fix ideas, as a running example, consider a judge \ac{IV} design, where $D$ is an indicator for release of a defendant, $Z$ is the identification number of a judge who is randomly assigned to the case, and the policy $a=1$ is an encouragement or a quota to release more defendants. $Y$ may correspond to various outcomes of interest.
-In many applications of leniency IV designs, the outcome is binary, such as an indicator for pretrial misconduct \parencite{adh22}, recidivism or criminal complaints \parencite{adh23}, conviction or employment \parencite{dgy18}, earning above the poverty rate \parencite{kling06}, or an indicator or high-school graduation rate or entering adult prison when the sample consists of juvenile defendants \parencite{AiDo15}.
-However, most of our results also allow for continuous outcomes, such as future academic performance of the defendant's child \parencite{npw21} or average earnings \parencite{kling06}.
+To fix ideas, as a running example, consider a judge \ac{IV} design, where $D$ is an indicator for release of a defendant, $Z$ is the identity of a judge who is randomly assigned to the case, and the policy $a=1$ is an encouragement or a quota to release more defendants. $Y$ may correspond to various outcomes of interest.
+In many applications of leniency IV designs, the outcome is binary, such as an indicator for pretrial misconduct \parencite{adh22}, recidivism or criminal complaints \parencite{adh23}, mortality \parencite{norris_effect_2024}, employment \parencite{dgy18}, earning above the poverty rate \parencite{kling06}, or high-school graduation \parencite{AiDo15}.
+However, many of our results also allow for continuous outcomes, such as future academic performance of the defendant's child \parencite{npw21} or average earnings \parencite{kling06}.

 Since the potential outcomes are indexed by the treatment only, our notation implicitly embeds two exclusion restrictions: both the instrument ($z$) and the counterfactual policy ($a$) affect the outcome only by impacting the treatment.
 In the judge IV running example, the first exclusion restriction amounts to assuming that the judges affect the defendants' outcomes only through their release decisions.
 This would be violated if judges can make other decisions, such as set the terms of probation or fees owed, that may directly affect outcomes \parencite{mueller-smith15}.
 The exclusion restriction with respect to the counterfactual policy likewise imposes that, say, a quota on how many defendants are released affects defendants' outcomes only by changing which defendants are released.
 This could be violated if releasing more defendants reduces deterrence, thereby increasing crime directly; more generally, the exclusion restriction rules out general equilibrium effects of the policy.